How we got here and why is it that we should speak up?

-Note: The best way is to start is to view the earlier posts before viewing this one in Figure 25 below so that it will make more sense to you.
+Note: The best way to start is to view the earlier posts (listed below) before viewing this one in Figure 25 below so that it will make more sense to you.

 And then, "Are these numerous, up to now, (un)revealed photos, audio, and videos posted here, sufficient evidence to answer whether there was a Firing Operation on the afternoon of June 30, 2013, in the Sesame Street and Shrine area that influenced YH Fire structure loss and the GMHS fatalities?" posted on July 23, 2018.

 Get ready for some amazing insight into what happened on June 30, 2013, and what may have caused the GMHS fatalities.

 DISCLAIMER: Due to the controversial nature of the topic in the following video, some content and/or analyzed content may include subject matter considered by some to be graphic, disturbing, and/or offensive by some standards.
 YOU WILL BE CHALLENGED!
 THIS MAY LIKELY TAKE AN EMOTIONAL TOLL ON YOU!